NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ## <a name="version-92090245-july-12"></a>Version 92.0.902.45: 12.
 Juli

-Verschiedene Bugs und Leistungsprobleme wurden behoben.
+Verschiedene Fehler und Leistungsprobleme wurden behoben.

 ## <a name="version-92090240-july-6"></a>Version 92.0.902.40: 6.
 Juli